 Ryanair offers cheap flights to Venice Treviso from Stansted.

-Put it this way, you’ll never be out of luck if you’re looking for a flight to Venice in 2016 and 2017 from London.
+Put it this way, you’ll never be out of luck if you’re looking for a flight to Venice in 2017 from London.
 That first glass of fine Italian wine is practically within your grasp.

 Beyond the big smoke, options are slightly more limited, but don’t let that dampen your appetite for adventure.